Overall structure and curricula

 Repeated classes and courses over the prescribed time

 The number of lessons for each year must be completed within the same academic year (usually mid October).
 If you have not completed the minimum number of hours required for a specific subject, you cannot take the exam or you will not be awarded the course credits (if the course does not involve an exam.)
-In this case, you can repeat the course in the following year, but only once.
-If at the end of the three years of the Level I course or the two years of the Level II course, you have not obtained all of the credits you need, you will not be able to take the final examination.
-In this case, you can register for following years as a student over the prescribed time limit (so-called “fuori corso” student), by paying an increased fee.
+In this case, you shall repeat the course in the following year.

 If the exam consists of a performance, give the commission the program of pieces you will be playing, in fair copy (you can download a template here).